kyma-project/telemetry-manager/docs/user/resources/02-logpipeline.md

 # LogPipeline

 The `logpipeline.telemetry.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to filter and ship application logs in Kyma.
-To get the up-to-date CRD and show the output in the YAML format, run this command:
+To get the current CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd logpipeline.telemetry.kyma-project.io -o yaml